 MUSE Brasserie, St George’s Place

 Undoubtedly one of the best restaurants in Cheltenham, MUSE Brasserie serves delicious plates of European haute cuisine in the heart of the town.
+I used to live just around the corner from this wonderful restaurant and it was my go-to for a fancy meal.
 With a French theme throughout all of its carefully crafted dishes, each meal is prepared under the watchful eye of Chef Director, Frank Grillet.
 Enjoy delicious fusions of European and British flavours.
-Favourite plates include slow cooked beef cheek with fondant potato, and lemon thyme chicken tikka with pilau rice and poppadoms.
+Some of my favourite dishes include slow cooked beef cheek with fondant potato, and lemon thyme chicken tikka with pilau rice and poppadoms.
+Whatever you choose, you’ll leave happy.

 Prithvi, Bath Road

+If you’re looking for an upmarket Indian restaurant in Cheltenham, you have to visit Prithvi.
 Offering a truly memorable dining experience, Prithvi serves fine dining with South-Asian flavours.
+The service, interiors, and food is all exquisite here.
+I visited for a special birthday and absolutely loved the experience, and so did all of my friends too.
 One of the best restaurants in Cheltenham, there is great attention to detail throughout everything they create, from texture to flavours.
 Don’t miss the incredible dishes like monkfish masala with Keralan sauce, fresh king prawns with tomato and black mustard curry, and chicken breast curry with romanesco and shitake.

 Fancy a decent curry?
 Check out my guide to the best Indian restaurants in Cheltenham.